-We assume that the IO as well as the rest of the competitors posse a shared RO that can be exercised up to t=T. In another paper submitted for publication we examine the option value for the first two cases, no PCI and full PCI.
-In this work we extent that work by assuming that IO has partial PCI, while the other competitors have no preemption capability at all.
-We consider a joint diffusion process for the $c_w$ , $c_o$ , $\lambda_o$ and V (Figure 2 in the Appendix A), while we assume that the expected competitors arrival rate $\lambda_w$ during WaS period is constant.
+We assume that the IO as well as the rest of the competitors posse a shared RO that can be exercised up to t=T. In this work we consider the first two cases, no PCI and full PCI, while the other competitors have no preemption capability at all.
+We consider a joint diffusion process for the λ_w , c_w and V (Figure 3).
 The results of our analysis show that sometimes the IO may be better to adopt longer WaS period despite of the PTC that may eliminate the option value.
-We adopt an extended log transformed binomial model (ELTBM) with 4-parameters that follow joint diffusion process [5].
+We adopt an ELTBM with 3-parameters that follow joint diffusion process [5].
 For small number of steps or volatilities values of the stochastic parameters with respect to the r, the Binomial Method becomes unstable since the up and down probabilities of asset parameters can be negative.
-ELTBM does not present this disadvantage being so fully stable and efficient.
+ELTBN does not present this disadvantage being so fully stable and efficient.